- Home

 - How is the NSS used in our league tables

-- Top universities for Student Satisfaction
+- Top universities for Student satisfaction

 What is the NSS?

-The NSS stands for the National Student Survey.
-Conducted annually since 2005, it’s an independent survey that asks final year undergraduate students’ opinions on the quality of their course.
+Conducted each year since 2005, it’s an independent survey that asks final-year undergraduate students’ opinions on the quality of their course.

 What data does it collect?